 Residential mortgage loans held-for-investment in securitization trusts related to the Company's on-balance sheet securitizations are reported at fair value as a result of a fair value option election.
 These securitized mortgage loans are legally isolated from the Company and have been structured to be beyond the reach of creditors of the Company.
-Fair value is determined under the guidance of ASC 820.
-An entity is allowed to measure both the financial assets and financial liabilities of a qualifying collateralized financing entity, or CFE, it consolidates using the fair value of either the CFE's financial assets or financial liabilities, whichever is more observable.
-As the Company's securitization trusts are considered qualifying CFEs, the Company determines the fair value of these residential mortgage loans based on the fair value of its collateralized borrowings in securitization trusts and its retained interests from the Company's on-balance sheet securitizations (eliminated in consolidation in accordance with U.S. GAAP), as the fair value of these instruments is more observable.
-See Note 16 - Fair Value of these notes to the consolidated financial statements for details on fair value measurement.
+Under the guidance of ASC 810, Consolidation, an entity is allowed to measure both the financial assets and financial liabilities of a qualifying collateralized financing entity, or CFE, it consolidates using the fair value of either the CFE's financial assets or financial liabilities, whichever is more observable.
+As the Company's securitization trusts are considered qualifying CFEs, the Company determines the fair value of these residential mortgage loans based on the fair value of its collateralized borrowings in securitization trusts and its retained interests from the Company's on-balance sheet securitizations (eliminated in consolidation in accordance with U.S. GAAP), as the fair value of these notes to the consolidated financial statements for details on fair value measurement.